 The RunFile method reads and executes a PHREEQC input file by any combination of IPhreeqc instances: worker, InitialPhreeqc, and utility.
 If only initial or boundary conditions are included in the input file, then only the InitialPhreeqc instance needs to run the file.
-If additions to the database are part of an input file, then all of the IPhreeqc instances should run the file so that all instances are using the same thermodynamic data and aqueous model.
+If additions to the database are part of an input file, then all of the IPhreeqc instances should run the file so that all instances use the same thermodynamic data and aqueous model.
 Selected-output definitions (combinations of the PHREEQC data blocks SELECTED_OUTPUT and USER_PUNCH) need to be read by the worker instances to allow extraction of selected data for visualization or output to files.

 The strategy for assigning initial conditions to the reaction cells is to transfer definitions from the InitialPhreeqc instance to the worker instances.
-Once the InitialPhreeqc instance reads a PHREEQC input file, a set of solution and reactant entities are present within the InitialPhreeqc instance, each identified by an integer user number.
-These entities can be distributed to the reaction cells by use of the InitialPhreeqc2Module method.
-The argument to the method is an array of integers that specifies the entity number for each transport cell for each type of entity.
-The types of entities are as follows: (1) solution, (2) equilibrium phases, (3) exchangers, (4) surfaces, (5) gas phase, (6) solid solutions, and (7) kinetic reactions.
+Once the InitialPhreeqc instance reads a PHREEQC input file, a set of solutions and reactants is present within the InitialPhreeqc instance, each identified by a user number (integer), as specified in the input file.
+These solutions and reactants can be distributed to the reaction cells by use of the InitialPhreeqc2Module method.
+The argument to the method is an array of integers that specifies the solutions and reactants, as identified by user numbers, that are assigned to each transport cell.
+The array is indexed as follows: (1) solution, (2) equilibrium phases, (3) exchangers, (4) surfaces, (5) gas phase, (6) solid solutions, and (7) kinetic reactions.
 Solution user numbers for each transport cell are stored first in the array, followed by equilibrium phases user numbers, and so on, equivalent to Fortran storage (nxyz, 7).
-A negative integer indicates that entity is not present in a cell.
-The mapping from transport cells to reaction cells is used to move the entities to the worker instances and to the number the entities in the reaction-cell numbering system.
+A negative integer indicates that a reactant is not present in a cell.
+The mapping from transport cells to reaction cells is used to move the solutions and reactants to the worker instances and to number them in the reaction-cell numbering system.

-An alternative form of the InitialPhreeqc2Module method defines two entities and a mixing fraction for the definitions of each cell.
+An alternative form of the InitialPhreeqc2Module method defines two user numbers and a mixing fraction for the definitions of each cell.
 Thus, the solution in a transport cell could be defined as a mixture of two solutions from the InitialPhreeqc instance.
 Similarly, the set of equilibrium phases in a cell could be defined as a mixture of two sets of equilibrium phases, with fraction f times the number of moles in set 1 and fraction 1-f times the number of moles in set 2.
 All other types of reactants can be mixed in a similar fashion.

 Instead of defining all reactants in all cells with InitialPhreeqc2Module, an alternative way to distribute initial conditions is to run a PHREEQC input file with the InitialPhreeqc instance and select one user number to assign to each cell in a list of transport cells.
-All of the entities with that user number will be distributed to each transport cell in the list.
+All of the solutions and reactants with that user number will be distributed to each transport cell in the list.

-If definitions of initial conditions (or boundary conditions) are loaded from separate input files, reactants from the previous condition should be removed from the InitialPhreeqc by using the RunString(“DELETE; -all;”).
+If definitions of initial conditions (or boundary conditions) are loaded from separate input files, reactants from the previous condition should be removed from the InitialPhreeqc by using RunString(“DELETE; -all;”).
 It is an error if a reaction cell has not been initialized with at least a solution definition.